adamhinton/risk-battleodds-calculator/README.md

 ### `Form.tsx <Form />`

+Again, see this link for an explanation of Risk dice rolls: https://www.kent.ac.uk/smsas/personal/odl/riskfaq.htm#2.6

 #### `Form Intro:`

   NOTE: See documentation for generateResults.ts to see logic on how results are generated.